new-guy/screeps-os/README.md

 ## Goals

-### Useful bootstrappers

-- If a child is no longer ensured, it needs to be cleaned up
-- Creep Spawning should have a count of creeps to spawn rather than creating a separate process for each creep
-- Need to have procedural unit definitions
-- We need to spawn enough bootstrappers to fill the queue
-    - The `ensureProcess` command should modify memory of the process being ensured

 ### Tidy UP

-- Break the construction flag generator into its own process
-- Need a higher level function for flag parsing, or turn flag parsers into their own object
 - Able to have processes sleep
     - Set game time to sleep till.
 Do not add to list of processes to run until we have passed that time
 - Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.